30lm32/ml-projects/README.md

 ### Introduction
-In this repo, you will find a bunch of different machine learning projects I performed, so far.
+In this repo, you can find my works related to a bunch of different self paced machine learning projects in which I was involved to get dirty my hands in order to turn my real passion into hands-on experiences.

+Please, check out once the table to get briefly information about projects, below.

 |__Problem__|__Data__|__Methods__|__Libs__|__Desc.__|__Link__|
 |-|-|-|-|-|-|